dinakazakevich/qe-spree-playwright/playwright/README.md

 ## Testing Priority Outline

 Below I outline the testing priorities for the Spree Commerce platform, focusing on highest-risk areas first based on user traffic, revenue impact, security concerns, and feature complexity.
-Unfortunately, I ran out ot available time to implement all of them but the overview might give you my thinking and approach.
+Unfortunately, I ran out of available time to implement all of them but the overview might give you my thinking and approach.
 Depending on the resources available, either only high-risk or high-risk to medium-risk scenarios could be good candidates for automation.
 Also things like static code checks can be very beneficial while being very low effort and cost additions.

 1. Product Catalog & Discovery (High)
    **Rationale**: Directly affects revenue by impacting user conversion and referral rates